 Severance.
 Upon termination of employment, our executive officers are entitled to receive severance payments.
 In determining whether to approve and setting the terms of such severance arrangements, the Compensation Committee recognizes that executives, especially highly ranked executives, often face challenges securing new employment following termination.
-Severance for termination, without cause, or for resignation for good reason, for executive officers, other than our Chief Executive Officer, includes the payment of six months of the executive's current base salary.
-Our Chief Executive Officer's employment agreement provides severance of 12 months of base salary plus an amount equal to any cash bonus paid in the prior year, if his employment is terminated without cause or if he resigns for good reason (as defined in the agreement).
-Additional details about these severance provisions, including definitions of "cause" and "good reason" can be found under "Potential Payments Upon Termination or Change in Control," below.
-We believe that our executive officers' severance packages are generally in line with severance packages offered to executive officers of the companies of similar size to us represented in the compensation data we reviewed.
+If our executive officers, other than our Chief Executive Officer, are terminated without "cause", or they resign for "good reason" (as defined in their employment agreements), they will be entitled to severance consisting of continued base salary payments at the then-current rate, including the payment of health insurance premiums, for a period of 12 months, plus a payment equal to the executive officer's cash bonus in the previous year.
+Our Chief Executive Officer's employment agreement provides for severance consisting of 18 months of continued base salary plus a payment equal to one and one half times any cash bonus paid in the prior year, if his employment is terminated without "cause" or if he resigns for "good reason" (as defined in his employment agreement).
+In addition, our executive officers, other than our Chief Executive Officer, receive accelerated vesting on all their unvested stock awards as if they had remained employed by us for 12 months from the date of termination.
+Our Chief Executive Officer receives accelerated vesting on all his unvested stock awards as if he had remained employed by us for 18 months from the date of termination.